IBM/itaa-docs/docs/enterprise/Overview-ITAA.md

 ### Help

 Anywhere within IT Architect Assistant you can navigate to the appropriate section of this User Guide via the keyboard short-cut (**F1** or **fn-F1**)!

+### Security Considerations

+-  Use IBM IT Architect Assistant in a secure network environment
+- Keep your username and password safe.
+- Logout when you are not using it.

 ###Usage Intent